 Coordinates: N 54.15568, W 3.18620

 The ancient market town of Dalton-in-Furness was once the major town of the Furness area.
 Its development owed much to the nearby Furness Abbey and the monks who used the settlement as a centre for administration and justice.
-The 14th century Dalton Castle was built as a compact Pele Tower for protection against raiders and is now owned by the National Trust.
-The castle houses a small free museum but is only open Saturday afternoons from Easter to September.
+The 14th century Dalton Castle was built as a compact Pele Tower for protection against raiders.
+After the dissolution of the Abbey in 1537, the castle continued as a courthouse for over 300 years and was eventually given to the National Trust in 1965.
+The castle houses a small free museum but is only open Saturday afternoons from Easter to the end of September.
 In front of the castle is the old market place with an impressive Victorian drinking fountain and stone cross.
 Behind the castle is the attractive red sandstone St Mary’s Church.
-Market Street leads down the hill towards the pleasant town centre which is worth some exploring with its interesting buildings and different shops.
+Market Street leads down the hill towards the nearby pleasant town centre which is worth some exploring with its interesting buildings and different shops.
 Parking at the castle is free.

-From the castle area, continue down the hill on Market Street and onwards through Dalton-in-Furness.
-Just beyond the town meet a roundabout where you take the second exit on the A590 towards Ulverston.
+From the castle area, continue down the hill on Market Street and onwards through Dalton-in-Furness town.
+Just beyond the town, meet a roundabout where you take the second proper exit on the A590 towards Ulverston.
 Shortly, take the first left turn following the ‘Elephant’ sign and soon arrive at South Lakes Safari Zoo car park on the left.

 South Lakes Safari Zoo

 Distance: 36.8 miles